werdan/php-ioncube/README.md

 include_recipe "php-ioncube"

-Add attribute in to your node to set php version else default is php 5.3
+Add the [:php_ioncube][:version] attribute to your node to set the php version, else the version is determined from the installed version of PHP:

 "php_ioncube": {
   "version":"5.4"